publishable-tech/publishable-tech/example-data/content/index.md

 # Publishable

-**Do you write technical articles about Javascript and Typescript?** Like this one.
+**Do you write technical articles about Javascript and Typescript?** Like this one*.
 Then, Publishable is for you.

 Publishable lets you reference the actual source code and its comments in Markdown.

+*Note: This README

 ---